Crewe–Derby line: Services

-The majority of services on the route from December 2008 to February 2020 were provided by single car Class 153 "Super Sprinter" Diesel Multiple Units, however Class 158 "Express Sprinter" and Class 156 "Super Sprinter" units were occasionally used.
+The majority of services on the route from December 2008 to February 2020 were provided by diesel railcars; however, and diesel multiple units (DMUs) were used occasionally.

-From February 2020, the new East Midlands Railway franchise started running Class 153 DMUs in double formation, and occasionally, Class 156 DMUs, however, overcrowding remained a major issue on the route, particularly in the morning and evening peak, and on weekends.
-Passengers are occasionally left behind.
+From February 2020, the new East Midlands Railway franchisee started operating Class 153s in double formation and, occasionally, Class 156 DMUs; however, overcrowding remained a major issue on the route, particularly in the morning and evening peak, and on weekends.
+The reintroduction of trains on this route has eased congestion.